Quench Not the Spirit (1 Thessalonians 5:19) Don't Put Out the Fire!

 John 7:37-39a On the last and greatest day of the festival, Jesus stood and said in a loud voice, “Let anyone who is thirsty come to me and drink.
 Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 By this he meant the Spirit, whom those who believed in him were later to receive.

 • Jesus said that the living water is the Holy Spirit (vs. 39).
 The third Person of the Trinity is likened to a “flow” — “the river flows” (Ezekiel 47:9) … “rivers of living water will flow” (John 7:38).

-• I think I can safely conclude that none of you reading this today deliberately want to quench the Holy Spirit.
+• I think I can safely conclude that not one of you reading this today deliberately wants to quench the Holy Spirit.
 We need His presence and power in our lives and ministries.
 So let’s see what the prophet Ezekiel and the apostle John have to say to help us not to stifle the Spirit of God and His desire to work in and through us.

 In Ezekiel’s vision, some swim in the flow; others remain stationary and do not “flow with” the life-giving water’s current.

 • If my feet are anchored to the bottom of the river, I remain earthbound.
 I disrupt the free flow of the water of life.
 It may be flowing well elsewhere, but if my feet are firmly planted on the river bottom, I remain earthbound.
 If I’m anchored and unmoving, God’s flow is heading somewhere that I am not going.
 I remain anchored to my ideas, my agenda, my understanding, my plans.
 And I miss the mind and the will of God.